Camryn Taylor

-Camryn Nichole Taylor (born March 15, 2001 (Note: Some sources list a birth year of 2000.)) is an American professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
+Camryn Nichole Taylor (born March 15, 2001 (Note: Some sources list a birth year of 2000.)) is an American professional basketball player who most recently played for the Minnesota Lynx of the Women's National Basketball Association (WNBA).
 She played college basketball for the Marquette Golden Eagles and Virginia Cavaliers.

 Early life

 Taylor was born March 15, 2001 in Peoria, Illinois.
 She lived in Atlanta, Georgia for part of her childhood, but returned to Peoria, where she attended Richwoods High School.
 In her junior year of high school, she led the school's basketball team to the 2018 state championship and surpassed 1,000 career points that season.
 The Peoria Journal Star named Taylor the region's large-school girls' basketball player of the year for 2018.
 She was named first-team all-state in both her junior and senior seasons by the Illinois Basketball Coaches Association and the Associated Press.